 Combating plastic pollution from cigarette butts

-It’s estimated that there are about four trillion cigarette butts already in our oceans, each one leaching toxic chemicals into the water.
+It is estimated that there are about four trillion cigarette butts already in our oceans.
+Each one leaching toxic chemicals into the water.

-Cigarette butts filters are made of cellulose acetate fibres (a plastic) which does not degrade.
+Cigarette butt filters are made of cellulose acetate fibres (a plastic).
+It does not biodegrade.
 These fibres, each approximately 20 μm in diameter are packed tightly together.
 These filters contain toxins such as, carcinogenic chemicals, pesticides, and nicotine which leach into the marine environment and poison microbes, insects and fish or suffocate marine wildlife.

 Partnering with the Institution of Engineering and Technology (IET)

 The IET Innovations Awards ceremony took place in November 2019

 The KRABB-E uses a claw mechanism, similar to an excavator.

 Working with the Mairie de Cannes, France, to educate beach-goers about the devastating effect of cigarette ends

 With the support of Mairie de Cannes, GreenSeas Trust volunteers gave away free pocket ashtrays and leaflets to highlight the effects of cigarette butts in the sea.